 Taking initiative Dr Jashanjot working as Organising Secretary and involving Old Nabhaites like Zora Singh Bhullar (J-16) the first Vice President, Kedarnath (J-4) the Treasurer, Pradeep Batta (J-22) the first Secretary , Pradeep Gupta(B-315) as Joint Secretary, an old school girl Dr. Gurpreet Grewal (nee Kalyan) (first lady executive member), was responsible for giving birth to ONA run by old Nabhaites themselves .
 In other words it was an ONA for, by and of Old Nabhaites and not run by The School.
 Late Satwant Puri (S-286) of Patiala a lawyer, wrote the first Constitution.
 The connection with School was maintained through Gp.
 Capt AJS Grewal (Headmaster) as the ex-officio Chairman/President.

 A database of Old Nabhaites was built up manually using Bill registers provided by the Bursar late Mr GS Punia.
 These registers had the home addresses of students where term bills of each student were sent.
 Reply paid post cards were sent out to addresses selected from these registers.
 Those with positive response were recorded in a database built up on library cards provided by Librarian, Mr Singh.
 Two cards were prepared for each Old Nabhaite according to House number as well as in alphabetical order.
 These cards were maintained in Bata shoe boxes just as in Library catalogue.
 An address could be located within a minute using house number or name of Old Nabhaite.
-This was the humble beginning of ONA as there were no computers, mobiles or internet and even funds.
+(All this manual work and running around was done by Dr Jashanjot Singh himself) This was the humble beginning of ONA as there were no computers, mobiles or internet and even funds.
 A clerk was provided by the school to handle mails or letters.